 Thank you to all who participated in this year's stewardship program by filling out a Mad Lib form!
 St. Paul’s vital and vibrant ministries need your generous financial support.
 In 2019 it will take about $300,000 to finance St. Paul’s ministries.
 This year the Stewardship and Finance Committee and Church Council invite you to participate in the stewardship program in a new and fun way by filling out a Mad Lib form for St. Paul’s.
 Mad Lib forms are available from the ushers and in the church office.
 Please fill it out and place it in the offering plate or return it to the church office.
 We invite you to join us as we celebrate St. Paul’s mission and ministries and make a faith promise to support St. Paul’s during 2019.
 Thank you!

 Please keep the following people in your thoughts and prayers and take these concerns as an opportunity to care for them.
 We can not share personal information in this public e-mail.
 For more information, please contact the church office at firstname.lastname@example.org.

-The family of Rev. Don Spiller - connected to Carolyn Patton
+The family of Kay Spigelmyer - connected to Donnell Kelly

 Ray & Betsy Benner

 If you want to include someone on our church prayer list, please call the church office at 570-374-8749, e-mail us at email@example.com, or fill out one of the prayer cards from the pews and place them in the offering plate.
 For us to honor Prayer Request cards please seek permission from the person you desire prayers for and include your name on the cards that are available in the pews or in the church office.